In life there are certain people who you absolutely need to avoid. The same is true in business.

 - The fact they have turned up consistently, demonstrates a degree of reliability.
 This is especially the case if they have many years worth of material available.

 - You get to experience first hand, how knowledgeable they are from the quality of information they provide.

 - In addition, you’ll know in advance if they share information with the clarity you need.

-- You also gain an insight into their personality, which can help you determine if they’re the kind of person you work best with.
+- You also gain an insight into their personality and mindset, which can help you determine if they’re the kind of person you work best with.

 With an attractive looking website and some testimonials, anyone can claim to be an expert at anything.
 And that’s why you need to look deeper.